Frequently Asked Questions about Group Insurance

 - A comprehensive benefit package for your employees at reasonable cost.

-A group plan can consists of medical, medical emergency evacuation, Term Life and AD&D for employees and dependents, dental, vision, and even disability.
+A group plan can consists of medical, medical emergency evacuation, with options for Term Life and AD&D for employees and dependents, dental, vision, and even disability.
 Having all these benefits in one plan allows affordability and administrative convenience.
 Having individuals on different plans with different benefits is a nightmare for most H.R. departments, who often can be of little help when a call comes in from overseas due to the variations and inclusions/exclusions included of the different plans.

 5. “Are all group health plans the same?”